BCStudentSoftwareDevTeam/documentation/applications.md

 ## Ulmann Galleries
-Ulmann Galleries is a management tool for application entries.
-It provides an easy way to accept applications.
-Our main purpose for the system is to accept applications from artists that want to show their work in a Berea College Gallery Showing.
+Ulmann Galleries is a management tool for gallery application entries.
+It provides an easy way to accept applications from artists that want to show their work in a Berea College Gallery Showing.

 **Point of Contact:** Megan Doherty <dohertym@berea.edu>
 **Application Link:** http://ulmann.berea.edu